St Olaf'S Church, Wasdale Head, Cumbria, CA201EX

 Welcome to Wasdale Head and England’s smallest parish church.
 Wasdale Head is the birthplace of English rock climbing and many of England’s finest fells are in the parish – among them Great Gable, Pillar and the highest - Scafell Pike, so is its deepest lake, Wastwater, and they create a montage that many regard as one of Britain’s finest views.

 Amongst these wonders of God’s creation sits the little church of St Olaf’s – the parish church of Wasdale Head.
-The site has been the base of the Christian community here for over 1000 years – though much of the present building only dates from circa 1550.
-St Olaf’s can quite accurately be described as a little stable with seating, a stone floor, and ancient beams – a perfect place to worship God.
+The site has been the base of the Christian Community here for over 1000 years - though much of the present building only dates from circa 1550.
+St Olaf's can quite accurately be described as a little stable, with pews, ancient beams and a flagstone floor - a perfect place to worship God.

-The parish of Gosforth & Wasdale is committed to the safeguarding of children, young people and adults.
-We follow the House of Bishops guidance and policies and have our own Parish Safeguarding Officers, Steven & Susan Round.
-Their contact details are: firstname.lastname@example.org.
+The parish of Gosforth & Wasdale is committed to safeguarding children, young people and adults.
+Any matters of concern should be reported to our Parish Safeguarding Officers, Steven & Susan Round (email@example.com), or if appropriate to the local authority or the police.